Paranormal investigation show "CONSPIRACY MF"

 “CONSPIRACY MF: Series 1 Episode 2: Caltura” also, along with the pilot episode, had its official status withdrawn, due to the same sort of issues as on the pilot episode.
-The "Caltura" episode included an interview of a man who channels an alien entity.
+The "Caltura" episode included an interview of a man who channels a gay alien entity.
 The episode revealed the show’s narrator as more accepting of homosexuals than the hyper-masculine Nick Whippet.

 “CONSPIRACY MF: Series 1 Episode 3: Mound Builders” also had its official status withdrawn, due to the same sort of issues as on the pilot episode.
 "Mound Builders" concerned Nick's investigation of a culture like that of the ancient mound builders, but much smaller in physical stature: the mini-mound builders.